tada/pljava/src/site/markdown/examples/saxon.md

 jar files in place of Saxon-HE (with a working license key) if features are needed beyond what Saxon-HE provides.
 Its developers publish [a matrix][saxmatrix] identifying the features provided in each edition.

+### Extension to ISO SQL/XML

+Wherever ISO SQL/XML requires one of these functions to accept an XQuery [expression][xqexpr], in fact an XQuery [main module][xqmainmod] will be accepted.
+Therefore, a query can be preceded by a prolog that declares namespaces, options, local variables and functions, etc. This may simplify porting queries from Oracle, which permits the same extension.

 ### Using the Saxon examples